 For all infants with possible congenital Zika virus infection, evaluation should include (DHHS, 2015):

 For infants with microcephaly or intracranial calcifications detected prenatally or at birth whose mothers were possibly infected with the Zika virus during pregnancy, evaluation should include:

 Mosquitoes and their breeding sites pose a significant risk factor for Zika virus infection.
-Prevention and control relies on reducing mosquitoes through source reduction (removal and modification of breeding sites) and reducing contact between mosquitoes and humans.
+Prevention and control rely on reducing mosquitoes through source reduction (removal and modification of breeding sites) and reducing contact between mosquitoes and humans.

-Personal protective measures include:
+Personal protective measures include (CDC 2016):

 Anecdotal reports of apparent sexual transmission of the Zika virus have been described, although this appears to be an infrequent mechanism for virus transmission.
 Information regarding the persistence of the virus at different sites following infection is not yet available.
 Pending further study, it may be wise for men with symptoms of Zika virus infection who have female sexual partners of childbearing age to use barrier protection and defer unprotected sex for at least a few weeks following resolution of symptoms.

 On Friday, January 15, 2016, the CDC issued interim travel guidance related to the Zika virus for 14 countries and territories in Central and South America and the Caribbean (CDC, n.d.).
 The CDC issued a travel alert (Level 2-Practice Enhanced Precautions) for individuals traveling to regions and certain countries where Zika virus transmission is ongoing.
 These regions and countries include Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, and the Commonwealth of Puerto Rico.